 - Create a personal budget, and stick to it.

-- Know your repayment schedule and pay installments on time.
+- Know your repayment schedule and pay instalments on time.

-- Try to pay more than the minimum installment each month.
+- Try to pay more than the minimum instalment each month.